 At WW we’re all about freedom and flexibility - which means you can lose weight while eating the foods you love.

-Right now, we’re on a mission to prove that WW Freestyle™ is our most liveable programme yet by creating a series of articles dedicated to eating out and staying on track.
+We’re on a mission to prove the flexibility and liveability of the WW programme, by creating a series of articles dedicated to eating out and staying on track.

-First, we gave you a SmartPoints®-friendly Nando’s menu and showed you how to enjoy a three course meal at the legendary home of Peri-Peri chicken for just 9 SmartPoints.
+First, we gave you a SmartPoints®-friendly Nando’s menu and showed you how to enjoy a three course meal at the legendary home of Peri-Peri chicken for just 11 SmartPoints on Green and 10 SmartPoints on Blue and Purple.

 Next up is none other than Wagamama!